chromium/chromium/components/feature_engagement/README.md

     *   Name must match `/^event_[a-zA-Z0-9-_]+$/` and not be `event_used` or `event_trigger`.
     *   See [EventConfig](#EventConfig) below for details.
+*   `snooze_params`
+    *   Enabled snooze capability for in-product help bubbles.
+    *   By default, an in-product help is not snoozable and is dismissed until triggered again.
+    *   See [SnoozeParams](#SnoozeParams) below for details.
 *   `tracking_only`
     *   Set to true if in-product help should never trigger.
     *   Tracker::ShouldTriggerHelpUI(...) will always return false, but if all